jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

 * `items` is a name of a context variable containing the collection (Iterable<?>) or array to iterate

+* `varIndex` is name of variable in Jxls context that holds current iteration index, zero based

 * `area` is a reference to XLS Area used as `each command` body

 * `direction` is a value of `Direction` enumeration which may have values `DOWN` or `RIGHT` to indicate how to repeat the command body - by rows or by columns.
 The default value is `DOWN`.